aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/export-document-structure-while-converting-to-pdf/_index.md

 description: Learn how to export document structure while converting an Excel file to a tagged PDF using Aspose.Cells for JavaScript via C++.
 ---

 PDF logical structure facilities provide a mechanism for incorporating information regarding the document content structure into a PDF file.
-Aspose.Cells for JavaScript via C++ preserves information about the structure from a Microsoft Excel document, such as cell, row, table, worksheet, image, shape, header/footer, etc.
+Aspose.Cells for JavaScript via C++ preserves information about the structure of a Microsoft Excel document, such as cells, rows, tables, worksheets, images, shapes, headers/footers, etc.

 With option [PdfSaveOptions.exportDocumentStructure()](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#exportDocumentStructure--) you can save to a tagged PDF with the document structure exported.